j98222/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```
 ## Are there differences in activity patterns between weekdays and weekends?
-1.Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r
 library("lattice")